- 4.33% APY on USD balances

 Caroline went to Germany on her trip to Europe.
 She visited Berlin and then traveled south to Munich for Oktoberfest.
-She visited a number of other countries including France, Belgium, Netherlands and the Czech Republic.
+She visited numerous other countries including France, Belgium, the Netherlands and the Czech Republic.

 What are your travel money tips?